This veggie-loaded turkey bolognese is a family favorite at our house and a great way to get extra veggies in at dinner.

 - Add the garlic, celery, and carrots and saute for another 2-3 minutes.

 - Add the turkey, stirring and breaking apart into little bits as it cooks, for about 5 minutes or until cooked through.
 Add the zucchini and continue to cook for another 2-3 minutes.

 - Season with salt, pepper, oregano, and basil.
-Add the tomato paste and broth and continue cooking for another 5 minutes or so.
+Add the tomato paste, marinara sauce, and stock, and continue cooking for at least another 5 minutes but longer if you prefer.
+(You can leave it simmering with a lid for half an hour or so, but may need to add more stock).
 Taste and adjust seasoning as needed.